kronda/kronda/wordpress/wp-content/plugins/advanced-responsive-video-embedder/readme.txt

 1. In action
 2. Options page
 == Changelog ==

+= 5.1.0 =
+* New: Vimeo HTTPS support (works automatically if your site is HTTPS)

+= 5.0.2 Beta =
+* Improved: Marked as working with WP 4.0

+= 5.0.1 Beta =
+* Fix: Options var error

+= 5.0.0 Beta =
+* Fix: Max-width options should now work in all circumstances
+* Improved: Various CSS improvements
+* Improved: Changed play overlay image to a Google+ style image

 = 4.9.0 Beta =
 * Improved: All Javascript is loaded from files now and they are only loaded when there are embeds on the page.
 This improves page load times on pages with no embeds.